Volunteering & Organisational Development

 Through a fully supported evaluation process, this award helps organisations develop and enhance their policies and procedures.
 Once achieved, organisations will have established governance processes that reflect current best practice.

-Evidencing good governance can be difficult, and charities are under increasing pressure to improve transparency and demonstrate their efficiency.
+Evidencing good governance can be difficult, and charities are under increasing pressure to improve transparency and demonstrate their effectiveness.

-The Good Governance Award provides a clear, structured approach to critically assessing an organisation’s management.
-Once completed, it provides proof that an organisation is actively engaging in excellent governance through our Award Certification.
+The Award provides a clear, structured approach to critically assessing an organisation’s management.
+Once completed, it provides assurance that an organisation is actively engaging in excellent governance through our Award Certification.

-The Good Governance Award has been developed to support and celebrate governance best practice, recognising the importance of good management to the efficacy and efficiency of an organisation.
+The Good Governance Award has been developed to support and celebrate governance best practice, recognising the importance of good governance to being a well managed the efficacy and efficiency of an organisation.

 In order to obtain the award, organisations begin by going through a process of self-evaluation before compiling a portfolio evidencing 7 key areas of organisational governance.